timmypidashev/keystroke/README.md

 # keystroke
-A keylogger that defends its user against physical attacks.
+A keylogger that defends its user.